SuyeshBadge/fixin5mins/memory-bank/progress.md

 # Progress

 ## Current Status
 The project has been updated to use local templates for image generation instead of relying on external AI services.
 The template system is now in place, with the configuration and management services implemented.
 We have successfully created the @fixin5mins post template based on the new content strategy.
 Additionally, we've integrated automation capabilities from the automation project, including enhanced Instagram carousel posting, Cloudinary image hosting, and improved image generation with Puppeteer.
 We've also added a new example script to generate sample images with random data and created a new template (quote-red) that replicates a motivational quote image with red typography on a cream background.
 Most recently, we've updated the configuration file to properly include Cloudinary credentials and integrated Cloudinary image hosting into the content generation and posting workflow.
 Furthermore, we've fixed an issue with Instagram posting by implementing a single image posting function that works properly with the Instagram API instead of trying to use the carousel function for single images.
+We've now implemented automatic cleanup of both local and Cloudinary images after successful Instagram posting to prevent resource accumulation.

 ## What Works
 Based on the codebase review: